Bud Brothers Series (TV series): Book 3: Red Roses for a Blue Lady

 A newcomer and a pretty suspicious one, Coco triggers the curiosity of the town and draws their attention as the aswang of the village.
 Carlo then comes to her aid and defends her from their mockery and spiteful glares.
 To appease the town's people, Carlo volunteers to watch Coco and make sure that she would not be "killing" any other members of the community.

 Spending more time with Coco, Carlo learns about Coco's painful past – the untimely death of her husband, Miguel, which led to Coco quitting painting altogether.

 Despite Coco's hesitations and initial animosity to Carlo's tactics, Coco finds Carlo charming and funny.
 Carlo vows to take away Coco's sadness, to fill her days with happiness, and to get her back to painting.

 When Coco's house is being robbed, she calls Carlo who saves her.
 To repay him, Coco agrees to Carlo's persuasive demand to paint a portrait of him.
 Carlo brings her to the island Wayne bought for Betchay, and they have a good time and fall in love.

 Carlo is vocal about his feelings for Coco who has a hard time accepting it.
 Unperturbed, Carlo tells Coco that it was okay, that he will know Coco's true feelings after she is done with the painting because he believes that the painting would reveal her love for him.
-True enough, after Coco finishes Carlo's portrait, they made love but Coco later feels guilt because she is not yet fully healed and moved on from Miguel.
+True enough, after Coco finishes Carlo's portrait, they had sex but Coco later feels guilt because she is not yet fully healed and moved on from Miguel.

 Carlo helps her fully heal and move on by leaving her on Betchay's island alone to grieve.
 After, Coco goes home and paints again.
 Carlo goes after her and they finally got together.